Horticulture Training Program FAQ

 How long is the program and when does it start?

 The HTP is comprised of four, separate eight-week modules.
-The full program runs from September 4th to the end of April.
+The program begins on the Tuesday after Labour Day and finishes in April (ex: September 3, 2019-April 24, 2020).
 Each module is approximately 275 hours of classroom and practical instruction and is composed of a series of 3–5 courses.